mohamad-liyaghi/Tsuna-Streaming/backend/docs/apps/core.md

 ### CacheService
 The `CacheService` is a service that handles cache operations.
 It plays a crucial role in the caching of objects, allowing for efficient retrieval and storage of data.
 It also provides a consistent interface for performing cache operations, making it easier to maintain and update the cache.

+#### CacheCreateMixin
+The `CacheCreateMixin` is a mixin that handles the creation of objects in the cache and db .

+#### CacheDeleteMixin
+The `CacheDeleteMixin` is a mixin that handles the deletion of objects in the cache and db .

+#### CacheGetMixin
+The `CacheGetMixin` is a mixin that handles the retrieval of objects in the cache and db .

+#### CacheListMixin
+The `CacheListMixin` is a mixin that handles the retrieval of objects in the cache and db [list].